-So yesterday I decided it was time to make some creamy tomato basil soup with this surplus from our garden.
-This soup is so easy to make, and if you are using garden fresh tomatoes, the result is a soup with a rich, vibrant tomato flavor.
+If you have a lot of tomatoes, this creamy, dairy free tomato basil soup is just the thing to make.
+This is a very simple recipe, and if you are using garden fresh tomatoes, the result is a soup with a rich, vibrant tomato flavor.

 This recipe does take a little time, because you do need to roast the tomatoes to bring out the flavor.
 Once they have cooled and you remove the skins, you put them in the pot with some onions, garlic, coconut milk, and basil, and after a little cooking and a little blending, you have this delicious, creamy tomato basil soup.